-Will Lebanon and Israel go to war over the maritime border dispute?
+Will Lebanon and Israel go to war over their maritime border dispute?

 Israel has announced its readiness for war with Lebanon, as the ongoing US-mediated maritime border demarcation talks head towards a dead end.
 The issue, however, is not just causing dispute between Beirut and Tel Aviv, but also becoming more prevalent within Israeli politics as it heads into another round of general elections.